IHE/.github/profile/README.md

 ## Contribution guidelines 🌈

-IHE is an open organization willing to take input from all.
-However, to [participate in content creation and formal discussions](https://www.ihe.net/about_ihe/governance/) one must be a member organization.
+IHE is an open organization that welcomes input from all.
+However, to [participate in content creation and formal discussions](https://www.ihe.net/about_ihe/governance/), one must be a member organization.
 [Become an IHE member organization](https://www.ihe.net/Participate/) and improve the interoperability of healthcare information systems.

 ## Repository Organization 👩‍